 Sleep Apnea in babies, infants and toddlers is clearly quite distressing for parents and even the mildest symptoms such as snoring or restlessness or sleeping in odd positions should be brought to your Family Doctor’s attention.
 In most cases the diagnosis will be Obstructive Sleep Apnea caused by larger than average tonsils or adenoids.
 The solution is usually to remove these somewhat superfluous tissues and 80% of cases are resolved.
 For the rest a more comprehensive “Sleep Study” should be undertaken which will typically identify the cause and appropriate treatment.

-Importantly, if Sleep Apnea in children is left untreated, it can lead to learning, behavior and growth deficiencies, and in rare cases heart problems.
+Importantly, if sleep disordered breathing in children is left untreated, it can lead to learning, behavior and growth deficiencies, and in rare cases heart problems.

 What Causes Sleep Apnea

-Given that Sleep Apnea effects millions of people, it will come as no surprise that the most common factor to trigger OSA is people being overweight, obese or just plain fat.
+Given that sleep disordered breathing effects millions of people, it will come as no surprise that the most common factor to trigger OSA is people being overweight, obese or just plain fat.

 Lifestyle issues including smoking, excessive drinking of alcohol and recreational drug use are also major contributing factors.

 All of the above act to compress or relax the tissues in the airways to such a point that they become blocked and you stop breathing, sometimes for minutes at a time.
 Then your brain kicks in, awakens, opens up the airways “manually” and then returns to sleep.

 There are other factor such as allergies that can restrict airways and physical deviations such as an enlarged tongue, tonsils or septum.
 You may have been born with a thicker neck or a narrow airways.
 If you are male you are two times more likely to have Obstructive Sleep Apnea.